cefleet/cefleet-teaching-notes/Programming-102/4-list-in-lists.md

             idx += 1
 ## Exercises
 1. Write a program that has a list of shopping lists that where each list is for a different food group.
-    - Print each full list on a seperate line.
+    - Print each full list on a separate line.
 ```python
 ['Corn','Potatoes','Tomatoes']
 ['milk','eggs','cheese','yogurt']
 ['frozen pizza','popsicle']
 ```
 2. Using the code from the previous exercise, have each grouping have a title with the number in the title and each item of the list have a number in front of the item.
-    - (bonus) Have each of the titles of the main grouping be in a seperate list that gives the name to the heading.
+    - (bonus) Have each of the titles of the main grouping be in a separate list that gives the name to the heading.
 ```python
 1. Veggies
     1. Corn